tweag/cooked-validators/README.md

   automated balancing mechanism and associated options (including options revolving around fees and collaterals).

+- The [CONWAY](doc/CONWAY.md) file describes the Conway features that are currently supported by `cooked-validators`.

 - We also have a [repository](https://github.com/tweag/cooked-smart-contracts)
 of example contracts with offchain code and tests written using `cooked-validators`.
 Note that some examples are not maintained and thus written